k13nNg/ball-game-solver/README.md

 # Solve-the-Balls
 This is a web application developed to solve the **Ball Sort Puzzle**

-The application was developed using: CSS, Django, HTML and Python
+The application was developed using: CSS, Django, HTML, JavaScript and Python

 # Warning
 As this program is developed using the backtracking algorithm, which is inefficient and might not be able to solve a few complicated puzzles.
 In such cases, an error ```RecursionError: maximum recursion depth exceeded in comparison``` might show up.